This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Salt Creek Falls Hike

 The entire trail is 0.6 miles down a twisting, switchback path.
-But near the top, perhaps 0.1 mile down, is a view point that most ambulatory people will safely reach.
+But near the top, perhaps 0.1 mile down, is a viewpoint that most ambulatory people will safely reach.
 This viewpoint has the best views.
 Caution for children and dogs…there’s only a sturdy wood fence and a long drop to the bottom.
 A stunning view is the reward, and we watched in awe as the water fell to a misty demise.

 Journey to the Canyon Bottom